jsonld-java/jsonld-java/README.md

 CHANGELOG
 =========

+### 2016-02-29
+* Fix ConcurrentModificationException in the implementation of the Framing API

 ### 2016-02-17
 * Re-release version 0.8.2 with the refactoring work actually in it.
 0.8.1 is identical in functionality to 0.8.0
 * Release version 0.8.1